aliblackwell/ppe-tracker/README.md

 ## Running the SMS mailshot

+All the commands below can be copy and pasted but don't copy and paste the $ sign!

-1. Open a terminal and navigate to your home directory:
+### 1 Open a terminal and navigate to your home directory:

 `$ cd ~`

-2. Clone the repository:
+### 2 Clone the repository:

 `$ git clone https://github.com/aliblackwell/ppe-tracker.git`

 You will need to login to github on the command line.
+N.B. passwords don't appear as you type but just type it in and it will work.

-3. Enter the folder that has been downloaded into your home directory:
+### 3 Enter the folder that has been downloaded into your home directory:

+This ensures our terminal is pointing at the right place and can see the package.json which contains the command we are about to run.

 `$ cd ppe-tracker`

-4. Install NPM dependencies:
+### 4 Install NPM dependencies:

+This will pull down all the libraries the project makes use of.

 `$ npm install`

+### 5 Add environment variables

-5. Open the project in a text editor and create a file called .env.
+Open the project in a text editor and create a file called .env.
 Paste in the contents sent to you using the one-time sharing link and save the file.
 This file needs to sit next to .env.default

-6. Run the script in scripts/text-all.js by running the following command:
+### 6 Run the script

 `$ npm run text-all`

+This will run the script in scripts/text-all.js that looks in the database using the live username and password in your .env file and then connects to Twilio for each person and triggers a flow.